melvynator/ELK_twitter/README.md

 #### Input

-The input used is Twitter, you can use it to track user or keyword.
+The input used is Twitter, you can use it to track user or keyword or tweet in a specific location.

 #### Filter